Philip Nitschke: Younger people and suicide

 In 2010 the Victorian Institute of Forensic Medicine released a report into Australian deaths caused by the drug Nembutal, which Nitschke recommends as a euthanasia drug.
 Of the 51 deaths studied, 14 were of people between the ages of 20 and 40.
 Nitschke acknowledged that the information about the drug that was provided online could be accessed by people below the age of 50 who were not terminally ill, but argued that the risk was necessary in order to help the elderly and the seriously ill.

 It was alleged that Joe Waterman, 25, had committed suicide after accessing Nitschke's online euthanasia handbook, by misrepresenting his age as over 50.
 Waterman subsequently imported Nembutal and ended his life.
 In another case Lucas Taylor, 26, committed suicide in Germany by taking Nembutal after soliciting advice at an Exit International online forum (which, according to Nitschke, he accessed by claiming his age was 65).

 Individual rights argument

 Nitschke argues that an individual person has a fundamental right to control their own death just as they have a right to control their own life.
 He believes in having the "Peaceful Pill" available for every adult of sound mind.

+Opposition to nitrogen hypoxia execution technique

+In 2024, Nitschke appeared in an Alabama court as an expert witness to oppose the state's plan to execute convicted killer Kenneth Smith using a mask-and-gas technique incorporating nitrogen.
+He testified that the mask-and-gas approach had been rejected decades ago because it was unreliable, and that Smith could be "horribly maimed without a complete seal between mask and face" leading to incomplete cerebral hypoxia and a resultant vegetative state.
+Nitschke said that nitrogen must be delivered correctly to work as intended.
+He said the Alabama nitrogen hypoxia method was "quick and nasty" and ignored the possibilities of vomiting and air leakage.